cookiescrumbs/lets-fish/README.md

 ```

 Use ```rake pg_db:restore ``` locally to add test data to your dev app.
 It grabs the data from from /db/pg_backups.
 I'll periodically backup the directory with live data.
-So you should have somthing similiar to "live" data.
+So you should have somthing similiar to "live".

 ###Removes DB config